The situation was less than ideal for the Crimson Fox.

 “It’s not a long story, after all.
 A short while ago I was hit by a beam — a ray from space.
 That’s about it.”

-“That sounds bizarre, but I’ve seen worse,” said Jimmy, thinking of the time he once became the gigantic Turtle Boy.
+“That sounds bizarre, but I’ve seen worse,” said Jimmy, thinking of the time he once became the colossal, rampaging near-mindless being known as the Turtle Man. (*)

 “I’ve never known what it was — only that it seemed right to use the gift for good,” said Argus.
 “And it seemed to come just at the right time.
 This ability has aided me immeasurably on a few occasions already.
 I’m not really sure what made me decide to get this costume, either, but it does come in handy when I’m trying to blend into the shadows.
 I guess it’s the same reason why Batman wears that dark cape of his.”